 A wireless system consists of a transmitter and a receiver.
 In the classroom situation, the teacher wears a small lapel microphone which is attached to the transmitter.
 The transmitter sends the sound via a wireless connection to the receiver, which is usually attached to the hearing aid.

-If a child does not wear a hearing aid, there are other wireless options available through Australian Hearing.
+If a child does not wear a hearing aid, there are other wireless options available through Hearing Australia.
 Some are fully subsidised and others require a contribution from the family.
-Maintenance for all devices is covered by Australian Hearing.
+Maintenance for all devices is covered by Hearing Australia.

 Implantable devices may be a solution for a child with total deafness in one ear, or children who are unable to wear other hearing devices.
 These devices all have an implanted part and an external sound processor which is worn much like a hearing aid.